-The TP legal regime in Vietnam is generally established from the foundation of Organization for Economic Co-operation and Development (OECD) TP guidelines.
-The current regulations mandate the three (3) acceptable categories of TP methods of examining the arm's length principle, i.e. comparable uncontrolled price method, comparable profit margin methods (including cost plus method, resale price method, comparable profit method) and profit allocation method.
+In general, the TP legal regime in Vietnam is generally established from the foundation of the Transfer Pricing guidelines and the Base Erosion and Profit Shifting (BEPS) action plan issued by Organization for Economic Co-operation and Development (OECD).
+The current regulations mandate the three (3) acceptable categories of TP methods of examining the arm's length principle, i.e. comparable uncontrolled price method, comparable profit margin methods (including cost plus method, resale price method and comparable profit method) and profit allocation method.

-Taxpayers who incur related party transactions are required to disclose their transactions under the annual TP Disclosure Forms (TPFs), which are filed together with the annual Corporate Income Tax return and provides details of related party transactions, methodologies adopted and other required information regarding to the operations at Group level.
-In addition, taxpayers are also required to prepare the contemporaneous TP Documentation (TPD) report in Vietnamese before the disclosure of the TPFs, which provide consistent information with the TPF and proper analysis to prove that the related party transactions are conducted in line with the arm's length principle and to confirm the arm's length price on the transfer pricing declarations.
-Taxpayers shall maintain the TPD report in their facility and submit to the Tax authorities for further investigation upon written request.
-Comparing to the submission deadline of the TPD report at 30 working days from the written request in the previous regulations, the new TP regulations specifically reduce this submission deadline to be 15 working days during TP audit and remained the 30-working-day period for other circumstances.
+Taxpayers who incur related party transactions are required to disclose their transactions under the annual TP Disclosure Forms (TPFs), which are filed together with the annual Corporate Income Tax return.
+In addition, taxpayers are also required to prepare the contemporaneous TP Documentation (TPD) report in Vietnamese before the disclosure of the TPFs, which provide consistent information with the above TPFs, information relative to the operation and profitability of the taxpayer and the Group as a whole, and most importantly, proper analysis to prove that the related party transactions are conducted in accordance with the arm's length principle.
+Taxpayers shall maintain the TPD report in their facility and submit to the Tax authorities upon receiving a request.
+The new TP regulations has reduced the submission deadline from 30 working days to 15 working days during TP audit and remain at 30-working-days for other circumstances.